 In general, we suggest leaving larger mold remediation projects to professionals.
 This is because certain types of mold are dangerous and spread quickly.
 Furthermore, some materials (like wood) require specific techniques to disinfect.

-Furthermore, in order to fully mitigate mold, you must remove the source of moisture.
+Be aware that in order to fully mitigate mold, you must remove the source of moisture.
 In other words, without addressing the cause, mold will simply return.
 That is another advantage of hiring a professional.
 They have the training to identify where the problem started.
 (It is also possible to exasperate mold issues if you don’t know what you’re doing.)

 If your mold issue is small, you’re probably fine to attempt it on your own.
 However, we’re sure you’ll have questions as you go, so don’t be afraid to ask for help.
 Call a mold remediation company in your area for more information.
 Or, if you’re in Utah, you can call us.
 AEI Decon has over a decade of experience in mold removal and mitigation, and we’re happy to help.
 You can reach us at (801) 888-6698.